duckietown/docs-brown/book/doc-sky/40-sensors-project/90-camera-velocity.md

 In this part of the project you will create a class that interfaces with the Arducam to extract planar velocities from optical flow vectors.

 ## Code Structure
-To interface with the camera, you will be using the picamera library.
-This library allows you to use classes which inherit from [<i>picamera.array.PiMotionAnalysis</i>](https://picamera.readthedocs.io/en/release-1.10/api_array.html#pimotionanalysis) to receive and analyze frames from the video stream.
-In the sensors project repo, we've include a script called student_vision_flow_and_phase.py which instantiates objects of your analyze classes that inherit <i>picamera.array.PiMotionAnalysis</i> to allow the objects to receive and analyze frames from the video stream.
-This script creates what we call a <i>vision</i> node which is a ROS node we created that provides data from the camera.
-This node is called <i>vision_flow_and_phase</i> because it uses the two classes you'll be creating to analyze the camera data and provide velocity and position estimates.
-Later on in the course, you'll be creating a <i>vision_localization</i> node that uses localization to analyze the camera data and provide position estimates.
+To interface with the camera, you will be using the raspicam_node library.
+This library publishes both images and optical flow vectors to ROS topics.
+You will estimate velocity using the flow vectors, and estimate small changes in position by extracting features from pairs of frames.
+In the sensors project repo, we've included  a script called `student_optical_flow.py` which you will edit so it publishes the estimated velocity from the flow vectors.
+Similarly a second script is `student_rigid_transform.py` which you will edit so it subscribes to the image topic and publishes position estimates.

 ## Analyze and Publish the Sensor Data
 On your drones, the chip on the Raspberry Pi dedicated to video processing from the camera calculates motion vectors ([optical flow](https://en.wikipedia.org/wiki/Optical_flow)) automatically for H.264 video encoding.
 [Click here to learn more](https://www.raspberrypi.org/blog/vectors-from-coarse-motion-estimation/).
 You will be analyzing these motion vectors in order to estimate the velocity of your drone.

 **Exercises**

-You will now implement your velocity estimation using optical flow by completing all of the `TODO`'s in student_analyze_flow.py.
+You will now implement your velocity estimation using optical flow by completing all of the `TODO`'s in student_optical_flow.py.
 There are two methods you will be implementing.

 The first method is `setup`, which will be called to initialize the instance variables.